 Fennel essential oil supports the digestive function and has an antiseptic, tonic effect on the liver.
 It is also believed to protect the liver from certain toxins.

 For a simple liver tonic, add a slice of lemon to a cup of warm water and drink first thing in the morning to help cleanse your liver.
-Then throughout the day add 2-4 drops of Rosemary / Chamomile and/or Peppermint Hydrolat to a glass of water (you can use a single hydrolat or a combination of the above).
+Then throughout the day add 2-4 drops of Chamomile Hydrolat to a glass of water.
 Make sure the water is at room temperature as it will be easier for your body to absorb.

 For more tips, health advice and information about the liver, visit the British Liver Trust www.britishlivertrust.org.uk